egbakou/FormValidation/README.md

 ```

-- Code for converter that validate email address and used by trigger to show email error label:
+- Code for Converter that validate email address and used by trigger to show email error label:

 ```csharp
 using System;